Understanding Key Differences Between FTP, FTPS And SFTP

 When using FTP, both the command and data channels are unencrypted.
 Any data sent over these channels can be intercepted and read.
 One common exploit that takes advantage of this particular vulnerability is the man-in-the-middle attack using ARP poisoning and a packet sniffer.

-Interested in seeing how enhanced security protocols can protect your data transfers?
-Schedule a demo with us today and discover how our solutions make secure file transfer easier and more efficient for your business.
+Get a free trial and discover how our solutions make secure file transfer easier and more efficient for your business.

 Firewall